ibm-cloud-docs/vpc/at-events.md

 | vpc  | is.vpc.vpc-route.create   | Route was added to VPC   |
 | vpc  | is.vpc.vpc-route.update   | VPC Route was updated  |
 | vpc  | is.vpc.vpc-route.delete   | Route was removed from VPC   |
 {: caption="Table 10.
-Actions that generate events for VPC" caption-side="top"}
+Actions that generate events for VPC" caption-side="bottom"}

 ### VPN gateway events
 {: #events-vpns}